mtak-blog/mtak-blog.github.io/_posts/2019-03-24-generalizing-seqlocks.md

 ```

 Algorithm:
-1. Grab all of the locks to `TCell`'s in the redo_log - returning an error on failure.
+1. Grab all of the locks to `TCell`s in the redo_log - returning an error on failure.
 2. Check that none of the reads have been modified since transaction start, unlocking/retrying if one fails.
 3. Perform all of the writes.
 4. Update the sequence number.